Azure/Industrial-IoT/docs/howto-secureca-services.md

-# How to run the the Certificate Management Service securely
+# How to run the Certificate Management Service securely

 This article explains how to manage the OPC UA Certificate Management Service securely in Azure and other guidelines to consider.